Samueljclark/AGP_PIPELINE/README.md

 y_labels.csv

-Quick start on Google Colab
+Sign in to Google Colab and open new file.

-Mount Drive:
+Run this to mount google drive:

 from google.colab import drive drive.mount('/content/drive')

-In Google Drive, use: MyDrive/Colab Notebooks/
+In Google Drive, find: MyDrive/Colab Notebooks/ - this will be automatically added after drive is mounted.

 Upload all Zenodo files into that folder.